Facts about the survey Felling

 Concepts on woodsupply

-How we do the statistics
+How we make the statistics

-The Swedish Forest Agency's harvesting model
+The Swedish Forest Agency's gross felling model

-Consumption of roundwood in industry
+Consumption of round wood in industry

 The Swedish Forest Agency uses data from Statistics Sweden's foreign trade statistics.